DemondJr/EasyShop/README.md

 -Demond Jackson Jr.

 ## Thanks
-- Amoni, Anthony and Shelby for being my biggest supporters and helping me out.
+- Amoni, Anthony, Anita and Shelby for being my biggest supporters and helping me out.
 - I also want to thank Raymond for being patient with me and never stopped believi